-Guide to Dog-Friendly Beaches in Wales: North, South & West
+Guide to the Best Dog-Friendly Beaches in Wales: North, South & West

-But with over 400 beaches to choose from, it’s fair to say you’ll be spoilt for choice.
-Fortunately, by taking a look at our guide, you’ll ensure you’re visiting the best beaches in Wales for dogs.
+But with over 400 dog-friendly beaches to choose from, it’s fair to say you’ll be spoilt for choice.
+Fortunately, by having a look at our guide, you’ll ensure you’re visiting the best beaches in Wales for dogs.

 Dog-friendly beaches in West Wales